-The Definition of the gamma format
+The provide the gamma format (FlexRip only)

-The gamma property contains either the data of a simple gamma calibration or the data of an EskoCal calibration (for more information see the FlexRip Configurator Documentation).
+The gamma property contains either the data of a simple gamma calibration or the data of an EskoCal calibration (Learn more in the FlexRip Configurator Documentation).

-Gamma calibration: this is a string representation of a single double value.
-EskoCal calibration: this is a string of key/value pairs, separated by the"|"
+- Gamma calibration: this is a string representation of a single double value. - EskoCal calibration: this is a string of key/value pairs, separated by the"|" character.